jennymalmoe/BeachPlease/README.md

 ### Existing features

-Smooth scrolling for better ux map contact

 Home page:
-* CTA at homepage allows user to take part of a free trail offer by clicking the yellow button.
+* CTA button at homepage allows user to get directly to the beaches page.
-* User can click "Read more" button under the three text columns on homepage and thereby get to classespage and read more about what the studio offers.
+* User can click links (rent a bike, public transport, hotels) in text content to be redirected to new site in new tab.
+* User can hover beaches images to get a hint of information, suggesting user to "read more" by clicking the image.
+The images are linked directly to that beach section on beaches page.

+Beaches page:
+* CTA to get user to map page.
+* All beach cards are linked to map page.

+Map page:
-* User can click the alert text about contact us (link obvios due to blue color of the text) ang get linked to mailservice.
+* User can click beach buttons to see exacly where the beach is located (CTA).

-Classes page:
-* CTA under each classes description allows user to take part of a free trail offer by clicking "YEAH!
-I want a free trial" button.

-Membership page:
-* CTA at membersip page allows user to take part of a free trail offer by clicking the yellow button.
+* User get information about facilities etc by markers texts.
+* User can get redirected to public transport information site in new tab.
+* User can zoom map for better understanding where the beach is located.
-* User can browse carousel at the "Membership" page to see different images.
+* User can drag the "man" and position him on a location to get street view.
+* User can choose between map/satellite view.

-About Us page:
+Contact page:
-* Contact form in about us page allows user to contact the studio by filling out the form.
+* Contact form at contact page allows user to send suggestions to siteowner by filling out the form.
-* User can send a question or message by filling out the form in "About Us" page.
+* User can choose to subscribe to newsletter.
+* User get confirmation that suggestion is succesfully sendt.

 General:
 * User can always return to the homepage by clicking the brand name in upper left corner (strategely placed top-left).
+* All logo images are linked to index.html.
+* Back-to-top button is consistent throughout the site and lets user retur to top of the page quickly (by using smooth scrolling).
-* Footer is conventionally placed at the bottom of the screen, allowing users to click on the icons and get redirected to respektiv page in new tabs outside of the site..
+* Footer is conventionally placed at the bottom of the screen, allowing users to click on the icons and get redirected to related page in new tab outside of the site.

 ### Features left to implement